GingerNinja23/ipop-documentation/Switchmode-(new).md

-Swithmode expands down from the L-3 network packet handling to L-2 frame handling.
-In this mode, Ipop nodes function as a switch and make all the connected IPOP nodes and associated interface virtually be on  the same L2 link layer.
+In switchmode, IPOP supports handling of layer-2 (L2) Ethernet frames.
+In this mode, IPOP nodes function as a switch and make all the connected IPOP nodes and associated interface virtually be on the same L2 link layer.

-This feature is not complete with the latest release yet.
-So you can either download from the below link or compile by your self with the latest "devel" branch.
+This feature is under development and not synced with the latest release yet.
+You may either download binaries from the links below, or compile by yourself from the latest "devel" branch.

 (for Ubuntu)
 http://www.acis.ufl.edu/~xetron/ipop/ipop_ubuntu.tar.gz